If you’re looking to buy a house in Brisbane, you might be wondering how much you need to earn.

 Property prices in Brisbane are on the rise, meaning you might want to purchase sooner rather than later.

-According to new data on Australian salaries and mortgage repayments, those looking to buy a house in Queensland or Brisbane need to earn above the average salary in order to afford a median priced house.
+According to data on Australian salaries and mortgage repayments, those looking to buy a house in Queensland or Brisbane need to earn above the average salary in order to afford a median priced house.

 Affording a house in Queensland